CoWsysNoot/virtualWiFiinterface/README.md

 * Add option to keep or kill NetworkManager
 * Add choice to start multiply (1-4) virtual WiFi interfaces from one physical WiFi interface
-* Change name of script to "vwic"or something else if i get good idea for it
+* Change name of script to "VWIC"or something else if i get good idea for it
 * Maybe more when i get idea or time
 * -
 * -